Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 ### Greenfield deployment

-In the Greenfield scenario, no Azure infrastructure components exist prior to deployment.
+In the Greenfield scenario, there are no existing Azure infrastructure components.
 The automation framework will create the Custom Image Build solution in the desired Azure region.
-When a build is executed on the image template, all the required resources will be deployed to support the deployment and communication of the build VM.
+When a build is executed on the image template, all the required resources for the deployment and communication of the build VM will be provisioned.
 If you have security requirements that do not allow the deployment of public IP addresses, use the Brownfield deployment option instead.

 ### Brownfield deployment